WebAhead/master-reference/coursebook/week-1/codereviewintro.md

 not only do you gain insight into how other people solve a problem, you also gain experience in what makes code ***readable*** (*and thus* ***maintainable***).

-While it may *feel* like the focus of your first 8 weeks of Founders & Coders is on learning to *write* code, as a coder you will spend *considerably* more time *reading* other people's code than writing your own. (*get used to that idea... embrace it! if you can write less code by reading other people's modules and using existing solutions, you save everyone time!*)
+While it may *feel* like the focus of your first 10 weeks of WebAhead is on learning to *write* code, as a coder you will spend *considerably* more time *reading* other people's code than writing your own. (*get used to that idea... embrace it! if you can write less code by reading other people's modules and using existing solutions, you save everyone time!*)

 ## How we conduct code reviews :sparkles: